 - Abdominal cramps

 To treat stimulant addiction, our facilities provide supportive observation and individuals programming.
-Therapies such as cognitive-behavioral therapy and group therapy help clients understand why they may use, what their triggers are, and how to cope with these triggers.
+Therapies such as cognitive-behavioral therapy and group therapy help clients understand why they may use them, their triggers, and how to cope with these triggers.

-Although there is not a magical pill that cures addiction to stimulants, there are some medications that have been shown to help with the detox process.
+Although there is no magical pill that cures addiction to stimulants, some medications have been shown to help with the detox process.
 These medications include Prozac for craving reduction and naltrexone for the treatment of stimulant dependence.